 Try, Test and Learn Fund

-The Fund is not a traditional Government funding round; the submission process has been designed with stakeholder input to be accessible, transparent, collaborative and supportive of innovation.
+The submission process has been designed with stakeholder input to be accessible, transparent, collaborative and supportive of innovation.

 Ideas submission for the first tranche was open from 9 December 2016 to 24 February 2017 and we received 389 ideas.
 These ideas were assessed for eligibility against the criteria outlined in the Try, Test and Learn Fund Handbook, and we published a summary of all eligible ideas on the view ideas page.
 A shortlist of the best ideas progressed to co-development through April and May 2017.

 Tranche one projects approved for funding were announced in October and November 2017.
 More information on these projects is available on the DSS website.

 Tranche two was open for grant applications from 22 November 2017 until 28 September 2018.
 For more information on tranche two, visit the DSS website.

 In tranche one, the groups of focus were young carers, young parents and young students at risk of moving to long-term unemployment.
 Additional supporting material on these initial priority groups can be found on our important information page.

 In tranche two, the groups of focus were: older Newstart Allowance recipients; working age carers receiving Carer Payment; at-risk young people on income support; and migrants and refugees on income support.
 Applications were also welcomed for other groups appropriately justified through evidence.
 Additional supporting material on tranche two priority groups can be found on the tranche two page.

 The selection of these initial priority groups was based on evidence from the Australian Priority Investment Approach to Welfare, and other policy considerations.